GraphStreamingProject/GraphZeppelin/readme.md

 - Two ways the algorithm can fail: if the buckets are all bad
 - Is c-test affected by guessing of mu?
 If so, should we check buckets in a particular order?

+- Make script to automate installation of xxhash
+- Modify generation of random number r to use the xxhash seed